pasquelab/Human-XIST-XCI_AP/SCRIPT/Fig_2/raw-data_pre-processing/MeDseq/README.txt

+MeDseq analysis was carried out as follow:

+Each dataset's raw data (fastq, available on GEO: [GSE261711](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE261711) ) were uploaded on a cluster and was firstly pre-processed using snakemake workflows (provided in the `raw_data_pre-processing/` folder).
+All softwares required for the analysis are encapsulated within a Singularity container image provided in XXX.
+The resulting intermediary files were further analyzed using R scripts (available in the `R/` folder).
+All other input files necessary for the R analysis are provided in `R/input-files/`.

-Raw data can be downloaded from GEO with the following accession numbers:
+Raw data (fastq files) can be downloaded from GEO with the following accession numbers:
-- MeDseq data from this paper:
     - [GSM8215741](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM8215741):	Primed MeDseq Rep1
     - [GSM8215742](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM8215742):	Primed MeDseq Rep2
     - [GSM8215743](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM8215743):	TSC MeDseq Rep1